Dichlorine heptoxide: Structure

 Dichlorine heptoxide is a covalent compound consisting of two ClO3 groups linked by an oxygen atom.
-It has an overall bent molecular geometry (C_{2} symmetry), with a Cl−O−Cl angle of 118.6°.
+It has an overall bent molecular geometry (C_{2} symmetry), with a Cl\sO\sCl angle of 118.6°.
 The chlorine–oxygen bond lengths are 1.709 Å in the central region and 1.405 Å within each ClO3 cluster.
 In this compound, chlorine exists in its highest formal oxidation state of +7.

 Chemistry

 Dichlorine heptoxide reacts with primary and secondary amines in carbon tetrachloride solution to yield perchloric amides: